OhtuWearable/WearableDataServer/README.md

 WearableDataServer includes GUI where user may select sensor(s) to be listened from a list of sensors that are available on a device.
 REST-server may then be asked for JSON-formatted sensor data.
 Different sensor feeds are identified by sensor's id number, e.g. /feeds/1 returns Android's accelerometer data.

-Copyright 2015 University of Helsinki/n
+Copyright 2015 University of Helsinki<br />
 Licensed under the Apache License, Version 2.0

 <a href="https://github.com/NanoHttpd/nanohttpd/blob/master/LICENSE.md">NanoHttpd license:</a> Copyright (c) 2012-2013 by Paul S. Hawke, 2001,2005-2013 by Jarno Elonen, 2010 by Konstantinos Togias All rights reserved.